Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Case Studies

-We find that the evaluated apps contact numerous tracking domains, with Facebook and Google being most prominent.
-Further, developers often do not include the use of analytics libraries within their purview of tracking, but guides from these libraries show that their practices are more nuanced~\cite{Appsflyer:Guidelines,GoogleAnalytics:Disclosures}.
-Additionally, we find that inconsistencies between privacy disclosures and network traffic persist across different app categories.
-When privacy policies mention third party libraries, they refer third party policies, resulting in incomplete inferences from an automated approach like the one presented in this work.
+The evaluated apps contact numerous tracking domains, with Facebook and Google being the most prominent.
+Further, developers often do not include analytics libraries within their purview of tracking, but guides from these libraries show that their practices are more nuanced~\cite{Appsflyer:Guidelines,GoogleAnalytics:Disclosures}.
+Additionally, inconsistencies between privacy disclosures and network traffic persist across different app categories.
+When privacy policies mention third-party libraries, they refer to third-party policies, resulting in incomplete inferences from an automated approach like the one presented in this work.
 We elaborate on potential explanations for our observations below.

-\paragraph{Template Reuse.} Developers with multiple apps on the App Store reuse the privacy policies that are linked with individual apps.
-While for some developers this practice may result from the reuse of generic templates, this reuse can also be observed across organizations with multiple services.
-For example, Lexington Law and CreditRepair (\#1 \& \#2 in~\autoref{tab:traffic-collection}) are associated with different developer accounts and link to different privacy policies on the App Store.
+\paragraph{\textbf{Policy Reuse.}} Developers with multiple apps on the App Store reuse the privacy policies linked with individual apps.
+While this practice may result from using generic templates for some developers, organizations can also reuse these templates with multiple services.
+For example, different developer accounts publish Lexington Law and CreditRepair (\#1 \& \#2 in~\autoref{tab:traffic-collection}), and the apps link to different privacy policies on the App Store.
 However, their privacy labels and privacy policies are identical.
 They are subsidiaries of the same organization, PGX Holdings Inc., and reuse declaration statements even if these statements apply to those subsidiaries.
-It is important that developers update templates to ensure accurate data collection practices, which can then reflect in the accuracy of privacy labels.
+Developers must update templates to ensure accurate data collection practices, which can then reflect the accuracy of privacy labels.